-Therapeutic Foster Care A foster care program in which youths who cannot live at home are placed in homes with foster parents who have been trained to provide a structured environment that supports the child's learning, social, and emotional skills.
+Therapeutic Foster Care A foster care program in which youths who cannot live at home are placed in homes with foster parents who have been trained to provide a structured environment that supports the child's learning, social and emotional skills.

-Thinspiration Slang Photographs, poems, or any other stimulus that influences a person to strive to lose weight.
+Thinspiration Slang.
+Photographs, poems, or any other stimuli that aim to influence a person to strive to lose weight.